 - 1. IGMP Configuration: To enable or disable IGMP, Unregistered IPMC Flooding and set up router ports. - 2.
-IGMP VLANID Configuration: To set up the ability of IGMP snooping and querying with VLAN. - 3.
-IGMP Settings: To set up the Query interval, response interval of IGMP snooping and enable or disable Immediate leave. - 4.
-IPMC Segment: To create, edit or delete IPMC segment. - 5.
-IPMC Profile: To create, edit or delete IPMC profile. - 6.
+IGMP VLANID Configuration: To set up the ability of IGMP snooping and querying with VLAN.

+- 3. IPMC Segment: To create, edit or delete IPMC segment. - 4.
+IPMC Profile: To create, edit or delete IPMC profile. - 5.
 IGMP Filtering: To enable or disable IGMP filter and configure each port's IGMP filter.